Second moment of the light-cone Siegel transform and applications: Introduction

-\begin{Cor} Assume $n\geq 3$ and $c_Q=0$.
-Let $m<n$ be a positive integer and let $\kappa>m$.
+\begin{Cor} Assume \comm{$n\geq 2$} and $c_Q=0$.
+Let $m<n$ be a positive integer and let $\kappa>\comm{\frac{m}{n-m}}$.
 Given any $\bm\xi\in \R^m$, for almost every linear map $L:\R^{n+2}\to \R^m$ with $Q|_{\ker{L}}$ indefinite, for all $\epsilon>0$ sufficiently small the system of inequalities

-has a solution $\bm{v}\in \cL_Q$. \end{Cor} \begin{rem} As explained in \cite{GhoshGorodnikNevo2020} the threshold of $\kappa>m$ is optimal as can be seen from the pigeonhole principle.
+has a solution $\bm{v}\in \cL_Q$. \end{Cor} \begin{rem} As explained in \cite{GhoshGorodnikNevo2020} the threshold of $\kappa>\comm{\frac{m}{n-m}}$ is optimal as can be seen from the pigeonhole principle.
 When $n=m+1$ \corref{c:GGN} follows from \cite[Theorem 1.3]{GhoshGorodnikNevo2020}, but for larger $n$ their method gives a worse threshold for $\kappa$.
 We should note however that the method of \cite{GhoshGorodnikNevo2020} deals with more general quadratic surfaces of the form $\{\bm{v}\in \R^{n+2}: Q(\bm{v})=k\}$ for any rational $k\in \Q$ and not just $k=0$ and also does not have the restriction $c_Q=0$ on the quadratic form. \end{rem} For quadratic forms on the light cone we need to introduce one more definition.
 Let $F: \R^{n+2}\to \R$ be a real quadratic form of rank $m<n$, that is, it has a null subspace $V_{\rm{null}}(F)\subseteq \R^{n+2}$ (i.e. $F|_{V_{\rm{null}}(F)}=0$) of dimension $n+2-m$.
 We say that $F$ is \textit{indefinite on $\cV^+_Q$} if both $F$ and $Q|_{V_{\rm{null}}(F)}$ are indefinite. \begin{Thm} Assume $n\geq 3$ and $c_Q=0$.
 Let $m<n$ be a positive integer and let $\{I_T\}_{T>1}\subseteq \R$ be a decreasing family of bounded measurable sets with $|I_T|=T^{-a}$ for some $0<a<n-2$.
 Then there is some $\nu>0$ such that for almost every rank $m$ quadratic form $F$ that is indefinite on $\cV^+_Q$ and for all sufficiently large $T$

-where $c(Q,F)$ is some positive constant depending only on $F$ and $Q$. \end{Thm} Using a classification result of Sargent \cite[Lemma 2.2]{Sargent2014} (see also \lemref{l:classification} and \lemref{l:QuadClas} below), we will make the notion of ``almost every'' in \thmref{thm:linearformintro} and \thmref{thm:valuedisquadform} more precise; see \rmkref{rmk:almostall}.
-We also note that the assumption that $c_Q=0$ comes from the fact that the underlying sets within which we count are not generalized sectors.
+where $c(Q,F)$ is some positive constant depending only on $Q$ and $F$. \end{Thm} We note that the assumption $c_Q=0$ \comm{in both \thmref{thm:linearformintro} and \thmref{thm:valuedisquadform}} comes from the fact that the underlying sets within which we count are not generalized sectors.
 Finally we mention that we will prove a similar counting result for a certain more general family of homogeneous functions and \thmref{thm:valuedisquadform} will be a special case of this result when the degree is two; see \thmref{thm:homogen}.